-When the game starts, find out who you're laning against and buy your starting item. (this should always be Boots of Speed really) Don't level a skill yet as there might be an invasion or an early gank in which case you'll need Nevermove.
+When the game starts, find out who you're laning against and buy your starting item. (this should always be Boots really) Don't level a skill yet as there might be an invasion or an early gank in which case you'll need Nevermove.
 When you're certain the early threat is over, you can put that point in torent.

 Last hit to the best of your ability and harass your opponent with Torment whenever possible.
 As long as you're just using Torment and last hitting properly you should not have any mana issues.

 Go back to buy when you have enough gold for a catalyst the protector and a sight ward (or get a Doran's Ring and a sight ward if you're forced to back sooner).
 Note: when you go back to buy, make sure your lane is pushed up so you don't miss out on too many creeps.
 If you know where the enemy jungler is, you can stay longer but beware of the fact that you are squishy early game and very easy to gank.

 (Splitting up massive wall of text with a picture of Swainpony cause I can)

 Uh where was I...
 Oh right, your next buy should be a Rod of Ages.
 You can also finish your boots into whatever boots you need but generally the sooner you get Rod of Ages, the better.
 Keep in mind to always have enough gold for some sight wards every time you go back to avoid pointless deaths due to having no vision.